-Like most big review sites, Yelp tried to carefully monitor each customer review to only publish legitimate responses.
+Like most big review sites, Yelp tries to carefully monitor each customer review to only publish legitimate responses.
 Many companies have thousands of fake paid reviews that make the platform less trustworthy, so Yelp is constantly evolving to combat those.

 Yelp has explained their review filter as part of the recommendation software.
 It’s a frustrating feature for many business users, but one that is essential to maintaining accuracy and fairness.

 Unfortunately, the software isn’t always perfect.
 Fake reviews still squeeze through the cracks, and honest, positive reviews are flagged and hidden.
 In either one of these scenarios, your overall star rating will take a hit.